petervdn/notivuecation/README.md

 ## queueing
 While the idea of a modal window is to prevent any other interaction until the user has interacted with the modal, it can happen (due to async processes for example) that a notification is opened while there is already one visible.

-In this plugin, every new notification is simply added to the end of a queue.
-When closing a notification and there are more queued, the next one will simply show up.
+What happens is that every new notification is simply added to the end of a queue.
+When closing a notification and there are more waiting, the next one will simply show up until the queue is empty.

 ## options
 When initializing the plugin, you can supply an optional second argument to set some options.